hzrd149/nostrudel/README.md

 - [ ] "Read more" Button for long posts
 - [ ] Dynamically connect to relays (start with one relay then connect to others as required)

+## TODO

+- Show replies in event view
+- add sub routes to profile view
+- add relay selection to global feed and allow user to specify custom relay

 ## Setup

 ```bash